SethMMorton/fastnumbers/README.rst

 ``fastnumbers`` is a module with the following three objectives:

     #.
 Provide drop-in replacements for the Python built-in ``int`` and
-       ``float`` that on average is up to 2x faster.
-These functions should be *identically* to the Python built-ins except for a few specific corner-cases as mentioned in the
+       ``float`` that on average are up to 2x faster.
+These functions should behave *identically* to the Python built-ins except for a few specific corner-cases as mentioned in the
        `API documentation <http://fastnumbers.readthedocs.io/en/stable/api.html>`_.
     #.
-Provide a set of convenience functions that wraps the above
+Provide a set of convenience functions that wrap the above
        ``int`` and ``float`` replacements and provides easy, concise, powerful, fast and flexible error handling.
     #.
 Provide a set of functions that can be used to rapidly identify if